 Common Pool Heating System Problems

-The Heater Won't Turn On
+The Heating System Won't Turn On

 It is a common problem that most pool owners face.
 If your heater does not turn on or does not ignite, it can be due to a faulty switch.
 Check the switch, thermostat settings, and the supply valve for the gas and pilot.
 The valve and pilot position should be correct without any loose connections.

-Cold Water Flowing From the Heater
+Cold Water Flowing From the Heating System

 Dirty filters are the main reason for your pool not heating.
 Due to this, the water flow decreases, keeping the water cool even after the switch is on.
 Sometimes, the pump runs with zero reading in the pressure gauge.

-Weird Noises from the Heater
+Weird Noises from the Heating System

 Debris may clog the flush system if your heater produces unwanted rattling, grinding, and banging sounds.
 A damaged pressure switch might also be the cause of such problems.